 Christian Davies-Trigg M.A.
 MBACP (Accred), Couples & Individual Counselling

-Working closely along side you, my aim would be to help you make sense of your issues and/or to explore ways of approaching them in a potentially different way and find resolution.
+Working closely along side you, my aim would be to help you make sense of your issues and/or to explore ways of approaching them in a potentially different way to find resolution or accept where you are in life.

 I offer long or short term counselling/psychotherapy.
 I am a member of the British Association for Counselling and Psychotherapy (BACP) and adhere to their code of ethics and complaints procedure.